Pre-Medicine: Applying for Medical School

-- Timeline and Deadlines for applying to medical school for the current cycle
+- Procedures and Deadlines for applying to medical school for the current cycle

-- Students must open their pre-medical file by June 16 (extended timeline for 2017) of the year they intend to apply to medical school.
+- Students must open their pre-medical file by June 8 of the year they intend to apply to medical school.
 Steps to open your pre-medical file:

 - To get started, go to the Pre-Medical File Intake Web Form within the Health Pofessions Portal.
 You will login to your pre-med student profile (same username and password you created for your profile for letters of evaluation).
 You MUST complete this form in order to initiate the process of opening your pre-medical file.
 You will be able to log back into your account to make edits to this web form.

 - Once your form is submitted, a coordinating member of the Pre-Medical Committee will follow up with you after an initial review of your pre-medical file form to set up a meeting.

 - In order to be eligible to use the premed committee letter service, you must have at least a 3.2 cumulative GPA and a 500 MCAT Score (or 24 old MCAT score).
 You must also have completed at least 45 credits of premedical prerequisite courses at OSU.
 You also need to obtain at least 2 letters of recommendation from science faculty and one letter from a physician.

 - Agreement of an advisor to compose a committee letter on behalf of a student is at the discretion of the advisor.

 - For any questions regarding the pre-medical application process, please email email@example.com.

 Health professions portal